We are so thankful for the time and effort OPEN members have put into contributing to our work.

 - adapted how they will be used - one summary poster will link to others for more information rather than having six individual posters for each workshop

 - changed the QR code so it will take people landing page for more information and to sign up, rather than straight to sign up.
-This page will also contain signposts and additional information, so we are able to reach more people
+This page will also contain signposts and additional information, so we can reach more people

 - added of 'workshops' under the 'U OK?' logo to make it clear these are a series of workshop

-Once the design is finalised, we will share it here for you all to see.
+Once the design is finalised, we will share it here for you to see.

 You told us what to tell the government about women's mental health

-On International Day of Action on Women’s Health we asked OPEN members who are women living in England to tell us about your views and experiences, to inform our submission to the government’s Women’s Health Strategy (England) Call for Evidence.
+On International Day of Action on Women’s Health, we asked OPEN members who are women living in England to tell us about their views and experiences to inform our submission to the government’s Women’s Health Strategy (England) Call for Evidence.

-We wanted to amplify the voices of women who are interested in good mental health for all, drawing out nuances and detail which might be lost in the government’s own very general consultation survey.
+We wanted to amplify the voices of women interested in good mental health for all, drawing out nuances and detail that might be lost in the government’s very general consultation survey.

-The survey was open for just under five days and we received an amazing 174 responses.
-This really shows the power of OPEN – which was less than two months old! – to rapidly draw on expertise from different kinds of people around the country.
+The survey was open for just under five days, and we received an amazing 174 responses.
+This shows the power of OPEN – less than two months old! – to rapidly draw on expertise from different kinds of people around the country.
 The rich insights in your responses formed the bulk of our submission to the Call for Evidence, along with evidence from our separate study on the impact of the COVID-19 pandemic.
-They show the government that the protection of mental health is an issue about which many women care passionately.
+They show the government that the protection of mental health is an issue many women care passionately about.